-If someone complains that the top of my mask combo does not look like a medical mask, I refer to the visible double straps and have trained to lift one side of the top mask for a moment, with the medical mask staying in place.
-I also take the packagings of the medical masks with me, and I am even considering to test sewing top masks in dense but slightly transparent materials such as white (painter’s) silk or chiffon, so the medical mask will shine through.
+If someone might complain (so far, this didn’t happen to any of us) that the top of our mask combos do not look like a medical mask, I’d refer to the visible double straps and have trained to lift one side of the top mask for a moment, with the medical mask staying in place.
+I also take the packagings of my medical masks with me, just in case.

 Given time, I’m quite sure that double masks will soon be seen more often in Germany too, as they’re such a reasonable way to combine efficient filtering and a gapless fit – and thereby protect the wearer much better!

-This post corresponds to my level of knowledge by February 18th, 2021 and as usual, if there is any new information, it will be corrected accordingly.
-And I am always very happy to receive comments, questions, tips and new studies!
+This post corresponds to my level of knowledge by August 8th, 2021 and as usual, if there is any new information, it will be corrected accordingly.
+And I am always very happy to receive comments, questions, tips and new studies :)

 If you are curious now and would like to read more about Hybrid Cloth Mask Pattern, associated Pictorial Instructions, Instant Masks, Tying Techniques, etc., all links with pictures are available on my Mask Hub Page! ➔